 Laryngopharyngeal Reflux Foods to Avoid

 Foods that are high in fat content are harder to digest and take longer to digest.
-Because the digestion process is longer that means more exposure to acid reflux.
+Because the digestion process is longer that means more exposure and chance for acid reflux to occur.
 Also, because the stomach must work harder to break down the fat it also means that the stomach will move around more in the digestion process which in turn can result in more acid reflux.

 Foods that are processed just like fats are harder to break down and they too generally take longer to digest.
 Not only that but foods that are processed are typically filled with preservatives which makes the food more acidic and can cause more throat irritation and reflux.